sverresto/ansible-role-silk/README.md

 ansible-silk
 ============

-Install silk.
+Install SILK.
 Also usable as a way to play with silk.
+This role supports a subset of SILK's configuration.

 Version
 -------